Piojo Herrera debuted Soteldo with Tigres and praised his work

 “Yeferson comes in and in five minutes he made two of their players lose their heads, they beat him up.”

-“The truth is that he is a great player, we were looking for a great revulsion with a dribbling and everything, when people found out he was coming they were following him on videos and that is why they received him with great satisfaction, he came in and in seven or 10 minutes he lost the head to two players, and one was even expelled at the end,” he said.
+“The truth is that he is a great player, we were looking for a great revulsion with a dribbling and everything, when people found out he was coming they were following him on videos and that is why they received him with great satisfaction, he came in and in seven or 10 minutes he lost the head to two players, and one even got sent off at the end,” he said.

 Piojo praised Charly González